 Empty the Bags- Dump your purse, diaper bag, gym bag, backpacks, coat pockets, or anything you use to transport your stuff.
 Remove all the trash, clean out the compartments, wipe it out and only put back in the necessities.

 Clean the Car- If your car is especially dirty, start with just the center console and declutter and wipe out that area.
-If you have more time, move on the glove box and front seats.
+If you have more time, move on to the glove box and front seats.

 Just 1 Cabinet- If your kitchen is too cluttered, make a goal to just tackle 1 cabinet or drawer every day.
 It only takes about 10-15 minutes to remove everything, wipe out the inside, and evaluate the contents before placing them back inside.